-I took an old bookshelf that had seen better days and totally transformed it with a little paint and some peel and stick wall paper.
+I took an old bookshelf that had seen better days and totally transformed it with a little metallic paint and some peel and stick wall paper.
 It went from taking up space in the bathroom to a beautifully functional bookshelf in my office.
 Keep reading to see how I did this major bookshelf makeover.

-- Prime your surface.
 We did two coats of primer with drying time in between coats because the wood was so dark.
-The kids also volunteered for this job and since it was just primer, I let the go for it.
+The kids also volunteered for this job and since it was just primer, I let them go for it.
 They really only did the first coat.
 I was able to go over their work with the second coat and smooth it out, but all in all, they did okay.

 When you are using metallic paint, it’s important to coat it with polyurethane to protect the paint’s surface.
 I used two coats of polyurethane.
 It’s important to let it dry in between coats.
 Modern Masters does have it’s own top coat, but I already had a can of polyurethane, so I used that.

 This is where I have a tendency to make things harder than they have to be.
 Don’t over think it.
 I’m sure you already know that you hang wallpaper from top to bottom.
 Don’t try and go side to side like I did.
 Keep it simple and do what you know.

-- Cut each piece on a cutting mat with a straight edge.
+Cut each piece on a cutting mat with a straight edge.
 Here is another lesson I learned.
 It pays to be exact here.
 If you have a cutting mat, I would definitely use it.
 I got my cutting mat and rotary cutter at Michaels.
 It is much easier to cut a piece to the exact size you need and apply it than it is to estimate or try to cut it while you are installing it.
 Measure the piece you need.
 I gave myself about an 1/8th of an inch for overlap, but it went so much easier when I finally did this.

 Here is before and after.

-Here is another furniture redo I painted with metallic paint.
+Here is another furniture makeover I painted with metallic paint.
 It looks great.
 You can also see the office chairs I reupholstered and spray painted to go with this bookshelf here.